bobvan/clkPoC/docs/context/NOMENCLATURE.md

 * Abbreviated "CAP", "cap", or "Cap" in identifiers
 * Host clock when timestamp was captured
 * Likely UTC, but could be steered or even discontinuous due to host time daemon action
+  * Hence unsuitable for long-term observation
+  * Limtitations judged acceptable for the convenience of a human-relatable scale

 ## Messaging